NAME | SYNOPSIS | DESCRIPTION | [PARTITION] SECTION OPTIONS | SPECIFIERS | ENVIRONMENT | EXAMPLES | SEE ALSO | NOTES | COLOPHON |

 PaddingWeight=

-Similar to Weight=, but sets a weight for the free space
+Similar to Weight=, but sets a weight for the free space after

-after the partition (the "padding").
-When distributing
+the partition (the "padding").
+When distributing available

-default no padding is applied.
+padding is applied.

 Padding is useful if empty space shall be left for later